smithlabcode/dnmtools/README.md

-The DNMTools software package is a computational pipeline for analyzing bisulfite sequencing data (WGBS and RRBS).
-DNMTools provides tools methylation-specific technical evaluation of sequencing data, and for estimating methylation levels at individual cytosines.
+The DNMTools software is a set of tools for analyzing bisulfite sequencing data (WGBS and RRBS).
+DNMTools supersedes the MethPipe tools and pipeline, with the aim of running more easily across a broader set of computing environments.
-Additionally, DNMTools includes tools for identifying higher-level methylation features, such as hypo-methylated regions (HMR), partially methylated domains (PMD), hyper-methylated regions (HyperMR), and allele-specific methylated regions (AMR).

 ## Installing release 1.0.0